Interstate 49: Arkansas and Missouri

 Most of the 10.2 mi corridor in Kansas City, constructed between 1990 and 2001, was built to Interstate standards.
 However, three at-grade intersections—at Gregory Boulevard (71st Street), 59th Street, and 55th Street—prevent the I-49 designation from being extended all the way to downtown.
 All three of these intersections were on the Kansas City Police Department's 2010 list of "Top 20 Crash Sites in Kansas City", at #9, #6 and #4, respectively, and Watkins Drive has the reputation among commuters as "one of the city's most accident-prone stretches of road".
 Many neighborhood associations in Kansas City have historically objected to expanding Watkins Drive to a freeway.
 MoDOT has gone on record stating a court order keeps them from removing the stoplights, making conversion of this stretch unlikely.
 A MoDOT blog post says "Ample right of way was acquired to someday allow MoDOT to reconstruct the three signal-controlled, at-grade intersections to grade-separated interchanges, allowing traffic on Bruce R. Watkins Drive to flow unimpeded.
 Neither MoDOT nor the city of Kansas City can initiate this change.
 It is up to the citizens, who must raise the issue again through the court system to amend the class-action agreement."

 The I-49 designation carries through the Three Trails Crossing (aka the Grandview Triangle) interchange to guide motorists onto US 71 north of I-435 and terminates north of I-435 and south of Bannister Road (Route W) around the 190.0 mile marker.
-From this point north, US 71 follows Bruce R. Watkins Drive, a parkway which directly connects the I-70/I-670 interchange in downtown Kansas City, as well as the I-35/I-29/I-70 interchange just to the north, to south Kansas City and I-435, I-470, and I-49.
+From this point north, US 71 follows Bruce R. Watkins Drive, a parkway which directly connects the I-70/I-670 interchange in downtown Kansas City, and the I-35/I-29/I-70 interchange just to the north, to south Kansas City and I-435, I-470, and I-49.

-I-130, a former future designation from 1999–2000, was removed and no longer exists as part of the Texarkana Loop.
+I-130, a former future designation from 2000 to 2014, was removed and no longer exists as part of the Texarkana Loop.

 Southern Arkansas segment

-A temporary designation of Highway 549 had been assigned to I-49 between US 71 north of Texarkana and Doddridge, 5 mi from the state line.
+A temporary designation of AR 549 had been assigned to I-49 between US 71 north of Texarkana and Doddridge, 5 mi from the state line.

 I-49 has now been completed to the state line.
 "Future I-49" segments extending northward from Texarkana, Arkansas, plus segments from Doddridge south into Louisiana were shown on the official Arkansas 2013 Highway Map.
 The route was completed and signed as I-49 in late 2014.

 Bella Vista Bypass

-North of I-40, I-49 previously ended south of Bella Vista, about 8 mi south of the Missouri state line.
-Here, motorists were forced to travel north on 15 mi of four-lane US 71 with intersections, traffic signals, lower speed limits, and congestion before the present northern segment of I-49 began at Pineville, Missouri.
-Motorists were eager for the completion of the 19 mi "Bella Vista Bypass" between Bella Vista, Arkansas, and Pineville, Missouri.
+North of I-40, I-49 previously ended south of Bella Vista prior to October 1, 2021, about 8 mi south of the Missouri state line.
+Travelers were forced to travel north on 15 mi of four-lane US 71 with intersections, traffic signals, lower speed limits, and congestion before the present northern segment of I-49 began at Pineville, Missouri.
+The completion of the 19 mi "Bella Vista Bypass" between Bella Vista, Arkansas, and Pineville, Missouri filled the gap and made I-49 a continuous route from Kansas City to Alma, Arkansas.